New webinar series: The History & Power of Real Estate

 On Monday, Sept.
-21 at 2 p.m., join Sarah Shoenfeld, co-owner of research firm Prologue DC, for “Mapping Segregation in D.C.,” a webinar focusing on the development history and racial context of the District’s Bloomingdale neighborhood, as well as legal challenges that emerged from it.
-This hour-long webinar will take place via Zoom at no cost to you.
-We hope you’ll join us!
-Register today.
+21 at 2 p.m., Sarah Shoenfeld, co-owner of research firm Prologue DC, lead the webinar “Mapping Segregation in D.C.,” focusing on the development history and racial context of the District’s Bloomingdale neighborhood, as well as legal challenges that emerged from it.
+In case you missed it, stay check out the webinar recording!

 August 20: Race & Real Estate Context & History

 To kick off the new series, on August 20, GCAAR and the District of Columbia Association of REALTORS® presented the first webinar, “Race and Real Estate Context & History.”

 To set the stage for the rest of the series, 2020 GCAAR Secretary Harrison Beacher and Nicole Canole, East + Ivy CEO discussed the book, “The Color of Law: A Forgotten History of How Our Government Segregated America”* by Richard Rothstein.
 Take a look at the slide deck and replay recording!

 Below are a few links to resources that were covered during the discussion.

 - Learning from Urban Redevelopment’s Failures to Build a More Inclusive DC

 - D.C.
 Looks To End ‘Outdated’ Urban Renewal Plans As Part Of Housing Development Strategy

 - Urban Renewal: The Story of Southwest D.C.